yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 3. Sustainable Cold Chain and Thermal Management

-My primary doctoral focus lies in developing sustainable technologies for post-harvest food preservation.
-I develop bio-based passive radiative cooling materials that reduce temperature without electricity, providing energy-efficient solutions for food transportation and cold-chain management.
-By lowering thermal loads during transportation and storage, these materials help maintain product quality while reducing energy consumption.
+My primary doctoral research focuses on exploring bio-based passive radiative cooling materials for sustainable post-harvest food preservation.
+These materials are designed to provide cooling without external energy input, offering a promising approach for improving the energy efficiency of food transportation and cold-chain systems.
+Through reducing thermal loads during storage and distribution, they may help preserve product quality and extend shelf life.

 **Research topics:**
 - Passive radiative cooling materials